 • Is it mandatory to have your electric bike engraved with an ICA marking?

-• What is the theft prevention standard recognized by insurance companies?
+• What is the anti-theft standard recognized by insurance companies?

 • What is a reserve in transport?